N G Ā K A I M A H I

 Rongomaiwahine, Ngāti Kahungunu, Ngāpuhi, Te Rarawa, Ngāti Kuri, Ngāti Ruanui

 “She is a consummate dramatist whose work is, I believe, destined for classical status.”

 John Smythe | Theatreview

-She is a Registered, Practicing Psychologist in the midst of pursuing her PHD.
+Helen is a registered, practicing Psychologist nearing the completion of her PHD.

 Helen’s plays in performance have repeatedly garnered standing ovations and ‘must-see’ status.
 All of these accolades – and more – are deserved.
 Helen is engaging with Aotearoa’s bicultural history and our place in the world through a unique blend of captivating characters, gripping narratives, emotional pathos and witty humour.